-Note: The other receivables are the loan between the relationship parties (exclude the adjustments of foreign exchange gains and (losses), and processed the renew of fund financing by borrowing and repaying old ones after period.
+Note 2: The other receivables are the loan between the relationship parties, and processed the renew of fund financing by borrowing and repaying old ones after period. s

 (i) Engaged in derivatives trading: None.

 (j)Significant inter-company transactions during the reporting periods are as follows: